kwabenadarkwa/micro-lafentika/README.md

 |Selecting between ALU and the other operations | Unused |New address in instruction memory to jump to |Opcode for Jump operation|

 Find the DataPaths for the various units in the presentation document.

+You might want to read the post Machu wrote on building [MicroL'afentika](https://machugram.netlify.app/posts/student/building-microlafentika-2022.html)